How to make the best use of Big Data?

 New database technologies such as graph databases, make it is easier to perform routine surveillance for suspicious transactions and users behaviour.

 With the increasing prevalence of mobile devices, the ability to track the health of patients has improved.
-Mobile devices generate an incredible amount of data, thus big data applications have tremendous potential to making meaningful impact in healthcare.
+Mobile devices generate an incredible amount of data, thus applications have tremendous potential to make a meaningful impact in healthcare.
 For example, data from sensors contained in these devices (e.g., wearables) can be sent to the cloud, where they are then analyzed.

-Another example of using big data is the EHR (Electronic Health Record) system.
+Another example is the EHR (Electronic Health Record) system.
 Each patient has his or her digital account, which contains information about their treatment history, personal data, etc. In this case, the system can be used as an electronic health record.
 It may even suggest to the doctor what steps in the treatment should be taken.

-There is a proliferation of big data solutions on the market.
-Which of them are worthy of implementation?
+There is a proliferation of solutions on the market.
 The most important of them are:

 Their name derives from “non-SQL”.
 The popularity of such databases has increased with the growing demand for storage of unstructured data and inadequate performance of relational databases in some applications.